semgrep/docs/docs/intro/creating.rst

   important values in this file are:

  * ``analyzer_name``: The namespaced analyzer name.
-The name you entered has been combined with your group name - this is because you can only develop analyzers within your group.
+The name you entered has been combined with your org name - this is because you can only develop analyzers within your org.

  * ``version``: The version of the analyzer. *Versions should follow semantic versioning*. ``r2c`` uses the analyzer name, version, and other parameters for caching: when running an analyzer at